kaihendry/dabase.com/content/blog/Serverless_or_K8S.md

 [tl;dw version](https://m.economictimes.com/tech/technology/thoughtworks-xconf-tech-talk-series-serverless-vs-kubernetes-when-deploying-microservices/amp_articleshow/89085544.cms)

+Update: Noticed this also caught the eye of [Off-by-none: Issue #174](https://offbynone.io/issues/174/) and [Charles Chen](https://chrlschn.medium.com/thoughtworks-misses-the-mark-re-serverless-vs-kubernetes-9901d1b0f0c6), who pedantically focus on containers which I personally care less about as a "static binary kindof guy".

 My main feedback is that it appears to compare the two platforms in the context of **heavy loads** and **microservices**.